INSIGHTS IN ACTION

 For example, a SaaS firm that produces ARR from subscription revenue can also generate one-time revenue from services like implementation or customization projects.
 Using both valuation methods together will account for the future profit potential of the ARR, as well as the current cash flow provided by one-time, non-recurring revenue.

-Other Factors that Impact SaaS Valuation
+Customer Acquisition Cost and Other Factors that Impact SaaS Valuation

 Accurate ARR Begins with Revenue Recognition

 ARR is the “go to” valuation driver for most SaaS growth firms, but before we wrap up, let’s celebrate the unsung hero of an accurate ARR—revenue recognition.
+Accurate revenue recognition practices are essential for tracking revenue from existing customers and ensuring financial credibility.

 One of the first things a potential buyer or investor will scrutinize during due diligence is a SaaS firm’s revenue recognition practices and figures.
 Revenue recognition refers to the accounting practice whereby revenue is matched with the period in which it was earned.
 This can become complex with the SaaS subscription model because customers are often paying for services before they are delivered, and terms can vary from customer to customer.